zafrullakhan001/BrowserLauncherPro2/README.md

 A powerful browser extension for managing multiple browser versions and enhancing your web browsing experience with a professional, modern interface.

+## Availability & Disclaimer
+- This is a custom-developed extension and is NOT published on the Chrome Web Store or Microsoft Edge Add-ons store.
+- You can download the source freely from this repository and use it at your own discretion by loading it as an unpacked extension.
+- The software is provided “as is,” without warranty of any kind.
+No liability of any sort shall be assumed by the developer for any damages or losses arising from the use of this software.
+See the license for full terms.

 ## ✨ What's New in v3.0
 - **Enhanced Footer Design**: Complete redesign with comprehensive resources, status indicators, and quick actions
 - **Professional UI**: Modern gradient backgrounds, smooth animations, and improved typography